bradleyhc/MS1-portfolio/README.md

 ### 3. **Non-technical Hirer Goals**
 > As a non-technical hirer, I want to be able to view the site owner’s soft-skills and understand what experience they have.
 1. Users can achieve this by clicking on the 'Skill & Experience' page and scrolling down to the experience timeline.
-    1. The timeline should populate three entries as the user scrolls
+    1. The timeline should populate three entries as the user scrolls.
-1. The user can also view the personal statement of the site owner by clicking on the 'About Me' nav item
+1. The user can also view the personal statement of the site owner by clicking on the 'About Me' nav item.

 <img alt="experience" src="./documentation/screenshots/MS1-skills2.png" width="50%"><img alt="about" src="./documentation/screenshots/MS1-about.png" width="50%">

 > As a non-technical hirer, I want to view the site owner’s LinkedIn profile so I can see their work history.
-1. This can be achieved by clicking the LinkedIn icon in the footer, or the call to action button at the bottom of the 'About Me' page
+1. This can be achieved by clicking the LinkedIn icon in the footer, or the call to action button at the bottom of the 'About Me' page.
-    1. Click on the LinkedIn icon in the footer
+    1. Click on the LinkedIn icon in the footer.
-    1. If successful, a new tab will open showing the LinkedIn Profile
+    1. If successful, a new tab will open showing the LinkedIn Profile.

 > As a non-technical hirer, I want to be able to print or quickly share the site owner's CV with others if applicable.
 1. This is achieved with the clear 'Download CV' button in the navbar.